 It was probably a month before the U.S.A. lock-downs began, that we started to shift:

 Nate raised the question about onsite visits: We routinely go onsite to most of our clients at least once a month to provide desktop/user support and verify the physical health of their infrastructure.
 Was it wise for us to take the risk of getting infected?
 Or, God forbid, infecting someone at our clients’?

 I, along with each of our Partners, called our Client business contacts to ask if they minded us reallocating the onsite cost/hours to remote while still assuring the same level of service & support?

 Thank goodness, our remote control tools make it just as easy to fix problems hands off as it is going directly to the user’s workstation.

 A wholehearted “Yes!”
 (I hadn’t realized how personal it could get… the stories of preexisting conditions, elderly parents at risk, worries about HR liability and workman’s comp, business travel, airports.
 And we hadn’t even reached the annual pollen allergy season in Atlanta!

 By the middle of February we were pretty well squared away and had everything set for a remote-only support model.
-I figured all we’d encounter were the odd equipment deliveries or meetings to review roadmaps or project plans, and I could certainly assume that risk for our Georgia-based clients; Kevin could do the same for our UK-based ones.
+I figured all we’d encounter were the odd equipment deliveries or meetings to review roadmaps or project plans, and I could certainly assume that risk for our clients.

 Boy, was I wrong!